-• To receive and note the annual report setting out the Council's performance against the Procurement Plan and compliance with the Contract Procedure Rules (including data on waivers).

-To consider any proposals for changes to the Rules to be made to Full Council and to review any changes to the Rules made by the City Barrister or any changes to thresholds.

-• To seek assurance that the Council has appropriate arrangements to identify and manage risks, ensure good governance, and obtain assurance on compliance in its procurement activity.
+- To receive and note the annual report setting out the Council's performance against the Procurement Plan and compliance with the Contract Procedure Rules (including data on waivers). - To consider any proposals for changes to the Rules to be made to Full Council and to review any changes to the Rules or any changes to thresholds. - To seek assurance that the Council has appropriate arrangements to identify and manage risks, ensure good governance, and obtain assurance on compliance in its procurement activity.